jmrphy/media_civil_war/media_civil_war.md

 Considering all communications systems, the predicted probability of civil war onset decreases from about .03 at the zero level of MDI to roughly zero for any level of MDI greater than about 150, on average.
-However, considering only pre-mass communications systems, a 3-point change in MDI increases the probability of civil war onset from about .03 to roughly .1, on average.
+However, considering only pre-mass communications systems, a 1-point change in MDI would cause the probability of civil war onset to increase by an average of 0.0311, from 0.021 to 0.052.
+A 2.5-point change in MDI would cause the probability of civil war onset to increase by an average of 0.1955, from 0.0206 to 0.2161.
 Figures 3 and 4 also highlight the essential assymetry of estimating negative versus postive effects on a rare event.
 The pacifying effect of levels of MDI as identified by Warren is an inherently small effect because the probability of observing civil war onset is already very small in general.
-However, the size of the war-before-peace effect is notably larger and represents a more politically salient risk for the same reason.
-Indeed, because of this assymetry, it is within the 95% confidence interval that a 3-point change in MDI is associated with as much as a 30% increase in the probability of civil war onset.
+However, the size of the war-before-peace effect is notably larger and represents a more substantively salient risk for this same reason.

 \clearpage
 \begin{figure}